Paris is a bucket list city, without question. Here's how to experience Paris (the right way).

 The park is usually open from 10:00 AM to 11:00 PM.

 A truly stunning site to see is spending the day at the expansive gardens and ornate places of Versailles.
 Built by the slightly eccentric and very egotistical King Louis the 14th, this palace might be one of the most intricate and lavish places in all of Europe.
 Tour long corridors hung with crystal chandeliers, detailed gold ornamentation and patterned throne rooms.
 If you have the time, do not miss this.

-We have a full on guide for Versailles right here, but below there are the details in a nutshell"
+We have a full on guide for Versailles right here for you.

 The LDS Temple

 If you’ll be around Versailles, it’s just 10 minute taxi ride to reach the Paris France Temple for the Church of Jesus Christ of Latter-Day Saints.
 If you're coming from Paris, volunteers recommend just taking an Uber.
 It'll be kind of a pricey ride, bu trying to go via public transporation isn't as nearly as straightfoward.